-Samsung to invest $40 million in Pokemon Go developer Niantic for exclusive games
+Samsung is reportedly planning to invest $40 million into Pokemon Go

 While details on the deal remain rather scarce at this point, according to the report, Niantic is trying to raise money for an IPO in 2019, while Samsung is more than happy to throw some money at the developer for some quality exclusive content.